Compiled by the Road Trip Alberta team

 When you think of Calgary, the Canadian Rockies, the Calgary Stampede, or even 17th Ave (for those avid Red-Mile fans) likely pop to mind.
 For all its wild beauty, all its energy, all its small-city/big-heart vibes – Calgary also offers its fair share of R&R for the mind, body and soul (or is that soles?)!

 If you’re arriving to Alberta’s biggest city after a long and cramped road trip, then your body may be screaming for some relief.
+Plan a day at a Calgary spa or explore everything that Calgary has to offer for wellness.
 Do yourself a favour and book one of the below to start your trip off right.

-From quiet biking paths winding through the Bow River Valley to massages, facials, healthy restaurants, yoga, and full-on meditation retreats, Cow Town is equipped to be your next stop for some serious rest, relaxation, and rejuvenation!
+From quiet biking paths winding through the Bow River Valley to massages, facials, healthy restaurants, yoga, and full-on meditation retreats, Calgary is equipped to be your next stop for some serious rest, relaxation, and rejuvenation!

 In the list below, you’ll discover some ultimate R&R(&R) locations in the city, whether you need some solid meditation/rejuvenation-time, healthy food options, or the social-recharge of a yoga class full of like-minded people.